Caution. Ideas under construction. Participation encouraged.

 A Home Unit is a unit of measurement that is in scale with the measurer.
 For instance, my Home Unit for measuring distance might be my own height.
 My Home Unit for measuring weight might be my own weight.
 And my Home Unit for measuring time might be the duration of my own life.
 As a species, we might use averages among us: average height, average weight, average lifetime.

 To explain how the concept of Home Units work, lets examine the distance between me and that ribosome on the wall over there.
-From my point of view, it’s about two lengths of me away.
+From my point of view, it’s about three lengths of me away.
 I’m about 2 meters tall and the ribosome is about 6 meters away; a distance of 3 Home Units.
 The ribosome is 30 nanometers in size, which is 30 billionths of a meter.
 It would have to lay down end-to-end 200,000,000 times to reach me.
 From the ribosome’s perspective we are 200,000,000 Home Units from each other.
 To the ribosome, I am 62,000 miles away, like, way out in space.

 And let’s examine time the same way.
 Let’s say we come along and find a dead fruit fly and want to examine the distance from when it died until now.
 Just like the length of my body is my Home Unit for spatial distance, let’s use the duration of my life as my Home Unit for measuring time.
 Let’s say I’m 50 and the fruit fly died last week.
 We were at the same place but missed each other by 6 days.